RebelRandom/modern-ai/week6/assignment.md

    - (if applicable) Multi‑agent notes: roles, coordination strategy, and concurrency wins/risks/failures
    - How you used the automation (what pain point it resolves or accelerates)

-## SUBMISSION INSTRUCTIONS
-1. Make sure you have all changes pushed to your remote repository for grading.
-2. **Make sure you've added both brentju and febielin as collaborators on your assignment repository.**
-2. Submit via Gradescope.